Comfortable and luxurious backcountry accommodations

 - indoor classroom camping

-- farm fresh meals and farm stand
+- farm fresh meals

 - catering options for groups